Student Conduct

 Conduct Suspension

 Conduct suspension is written notification that status as an enrolled student or registered student organization has been terminated.
 This termination is for a specified period of time not to exceed two academic years.
-In cases of crimes of violence, hate crimes, sexual misconduct and/or Title IX related violations, the executive director for student and residential life may specify a longer period of suspension.
+In cases of crimes of violence, hate crimes, sexual misconduct and/or Title IX related violations, the director for campus life may specify a longer period of suspension.

 • A student may not re-enroll at NDSCS during the period of conduct suspension.